-The Hanauer Hut (1,922 metres above sea level) in the Angerletal Valley is a mountain refuge hut, seminar venue and an important tour base in the Lechtal Alps, Tirol.
+The Hanauer Hütte (1,922 metres) in the Angerletal Valley is a mountain refuge, seminar venue and an important base for walks and hikes in the Lechtal Alps, Tirol.

 Excellent hut amidst the peaks of the Lechtal Alps